William C. Allen (Wisconsin politician)

 William Cheney Allen (February 2, 1814 – January 12, 1887) was an American lawyer, businessman, and Wisconsin pioneer.
-He was a member of the Wisconsin State Assembly, representing Walworth County in the 1866 and 1867 sessions.
+He was one of the earliest American settlers at what is now Delavan, Wisconsin, and represented that area of Walworth County as a member of the Wisconsin State Assembly during the 1866 and 1867 sessions.
 He was also the county judge of Walworth County for 10 years in the 1840s and 1850s.

 Early life and education

 William C. Allen was born in Hoosick, in Rensselaer County, New York, in February 1814.
 He was raised and worked on his father's farm until age 16, but then had to look for work to raise funds for his own education.
 He went to work as a farm hand for a neighbor named "Wheeler", and was also invited to study in the extensive library of his well-educated neighbor.
 He continued to work in the Summer months for Wheeler, utilizing his library, and attended select school courses in the Fall and Winter months.
 He then attended an academy in Jefferson, New York, for two and a half years.

 He originally planned to attend Union College, but chose instead to study law in the office of attorney Cornelius H. Putnam in Montgomery County, New York.
 He studied under Putnam for four years, and was admitted to the New York state bar in 1840.
 The next year, he left New York and went west to the Wisconsin Territory.